These vegan oatmeal cookies with peanut butter are my go-to sweet snack. They’re super easy and have two flavour options, cranberry and chocolate.

 2. Know how to fix dry mixture

 Did you add all the ingredients, mix well and still think your mixture is too dry to mix?
-To fix this, you can add 1 tsp of plant milk at a time and mix again.
+To fix this, you can add 1 teaspoon of plant milk at a time and mix again.
 However, don’t go overboard when adding your milk.
 As mentioned above, we want the mixture to be very dense, not super wet.

 3. Shape before baking